 The ship was on 7-day Southern Caribbean cruise (roundtrip itinerary April 8-15 from San Juan, Puerto Rico and April 11-18 from Bridgetown Barbados) visiting St Lucia, St Kitts, St Maarten, and St Thomas.

 In 2017-2018, FEMA (Federal Emergency Management Agency) chartered the Carnival Corporation-owned cruise ship Fascination for 116 days for USD 39,7 million (daily charter rate USD 342,240).

-During the charter period, the ship provided 3 buffet meals pp per day, between meal beverages (bottled water, coffee, tea, juices), staterooms (weekly cleaned), as well as public spaces access for FEMA personnel.
-FEMA is an US Government agency (US Department of Homeland Security) created to coordinate the response to all types of disasters in the USA.
-FEMA overwhelms all other local and state authorities after the governor of a particular state officially requests from the US president FEMA's respond to the disaster.
+During the charter period, the ship provided 3 buffet meals pp per day, between-meal beverages (bottled water, coffee, tea, juices), staterooms (weekly cleaned), as well as public spaces access for FEMA personnel.
+FEMA is a US Government agency (US Department of Homeland Security) created to coordinate the response to all types of disasters in the USA.
+FEMA overwhelms all other local and state authorities after the governor of a particular state official request from the US president FEMA's response to the disaster.

 The 4-month contract was for accommodating a total of 2056 FEMA workers.
 Given the contract price, the per person per day fare was around USD 830 (or over USD 5800 pp per week) "non-cruise" taxpayer money.
 For comparison, Carnival Fascination's cruise prices range between USD 370-1200 pp per week.
 For the Fascination ship charter, Carnival Corporation didn't pay any income taxes.

 In September-October 2017, three Carnival Fascination cruises from homeport San Juan Puerto Rico were canceled due to port damages sustained during hurricane Maria (category 4 tropical cyclone formed on Sept 16).